Field-Training Programs Playbook

 Field-training programs can be used as an evaluation and selection process to staff your department and community with officers who can perform their job duties humanely, safely and efficiently.
 Well-developed and informed officers and their animal control programs uphold and enhance public safely, cultivate positive relationships with their communities, and promote the human-animal bond.

 Now that you have a general understanding of developing a field-training program, the following documents may act as templates as you implement one of these programs in your own agency.
 Keep in mind that there is no perfect form of implementation.
 Using the considerations and program composition notes above, you should use the following only as building blocks when creating your own standard operating procedures, field-training and evaluation program, or documents (both internal and public).
-Should you need further assistance or clarification, please do not hesitate to reach out to your regional specialist, regional director, or the Best Friends shelter outreach team at email@example.com.
+Should you need further assistance or clarification, please do not hesitate to reach out to your regional strategist, regional director, or the Best Friends national shelter support team at email@example.com.